C. V. Raman: Indian Institute of Science

 Raman had a great fallout with the authorities at the Indian Institute of Science (IISc).
 He was accused of biased development in physics while ignoring other fields.
-He lacked diplomatic personality with other colleagues, which S. Ramaseshan, his nephew and later Director of IISc, reminisced, saying, "Raman went in there like a bull in a china shop."
+He lacked diplomatic personality with other colleagues, which S. Ramaseshan, his nephew and later Director of IISc, reminisced, saying, "Raman went in there like a bull in a china shop".
 He wanted research in physics at the level of those of western institutes, but at the expense of other fields of science.
-Max Born observed, "Raman found a sleepy place where very little work was being done by a number of extremely well–paid people."
-At the Council meeting, Kenneth Aston, professor in the Electrical Technology Department, harshly criticized Raman and Raman's recruitment of Born.
+Born observed, "Raman found a sleepy place where very little work was being done by a number of extremely well–paid people".
+At the Council meeting, Kenneth Aston, professor in the Electrical Technology Department, harshly criticised Raman and Raman's recruitment of Born.
 Raman had every intention of giving the full position of professor to Born.
-Aston even made a personal attack on Born by referring to him as someone "who was rejected by his own country, a renegade and therefore a second-rate scientist unfit to be part of the faculty, much less to be the head of the department of physics."
+Aston even made a personal attack on Born by referring to him as someone "who was rejected by his own country, a renegade and therefore a second-rate scientist unfit to be part of the faculty, much less to be the head of the department of physics".

 The Council of IISc constituted a review committee to oversee Raman's conduct in January 1936.
 The committee, chaired by James Irvine, Principal and Vice-Chancellor of the University of St Andrews, reported in March that Raman had misused the funds and entirely shifted the "centre of gravity" towards research in physics, and also that the proposal of Born as Professor of Mathematical Physics (which was already approved by the Council in November 1935) was not financially feasible.
 The Council offered Raman two choices, either to resign from the institute with effect from 1 April or resign as the Director and continue as Professor of physics; if he did not make the choice, he was to be fired.
 Raman was inclined to take up the second choice.